shinetools/shine-connect-example/README.md

 ## Usage

-Edit configuration in `server/config.js` with the following values
+Copy `server/config.example.js` to a new `server/config.js` and fill the following values

 | Variable      | Description                                                                                           |
 | ------------- | ----------------------------------------------------------------------------------------------------- |